khakhalin/carsharing101/README.md

 ## Abstract

 Free-floating car-sharing is hard, and no company so far has convincently demonstrated that it can be profitable.
-This collection of conceptual models offers some specific advice on how to make free-floating car-sharing profitable.
+This collection of conceptual models offers specific advice on how to make free-floating car-sharing profitable.

 ## Table of Contents